A Wide Optical-Gap in Fully $sp^3$-Like Hydrogenated Monolayer Graphene: Results and discussion

 In Figure \ref{fig:GrTEMH_XPSarea}, the relative areas $sp^2$/($sp^2$+$sp^3$) and $sp^3$/($sp^2$+$sp^3$) are plotted as a function of the H dose for the two samples.
 The curve associated with the $sp^3$ area for sample A was also fitted with an exponential function and a saturation of (62 $\pm$ 1)$\%$ was found.
 What emerged from this XPS characterisation is that the hydrogen sticking seems to be favoured for graphene with higher $sp^3$-like concentration, like in the case of sample B. This suggests that an already distorted lattice is easier to be further distorted, while larger $sp^2$ domains seem to be more stable.
 This result is also in good agreement with the conclusions reported in \cite{Ruffieux}, as previously discussed.

 According to the calculations and the experimental results reported in \cite{Betti23, Lizzit}, the specific morphology of the hydrogen bonding to the graphene lattice gives rise to different core-level shifts of the $sp^3$-like component, with respect to the $sp^2$.
-If a two-side hydrogenation (C:H ratio 1:1 with H atoms bonded to C atoms on the two lattice sides alternatively) is achieved, a single $sp^3$ component should rise with a shift of 0.8 eV \cite{Betti23}.
-Conversely, for the one-side hydrogenation (\emph{i.e.} H atoms bonded on one side only of the graphene lattice, thus a maximum H uptake of 50$\%$) two components shifted at 1.3 eV and -0.1 eV should be found \cite{Betti23}.
-On the other hand, only a one-side hydrogenation was considered in \cite{Lizzit} and two shifted component, for high uptakes, were found at 0.17 eV and -1.04 eV.
+If a two-sided hydrogenation (C:H ratio 1:1 with H atoms bonded to C atoms on the two lattice sides alternatively) is achieved, a single $sp^3$ component should rise with a shift of 0.8 eV \cite{Betti23}.
+Conversely, for the one-sided hydrogenation (\emph{i.e.} H atoms bonded on one side only of the graphene lattice, thus a maximum H uptake of 50$\%$) two components shifted at 1.3 eV and -0.1 eV should be found \cite{Betti23}.
+On the other hand, only a one-sided hydrogenation was considered in \cite{Lizzit} and two shifted component, for high uptakes, were found at 0.17 eV and -1.04 eV.
 It should be underlined that, although the hydrogenation technique was the same in the two cases, the H uptake investigated in \cite{Betti23} was significantly higher.

-In our experiment, the $sp^3$ binding energy shift was a global fit parameter and it resulted to be 0.63 eV, thus compatible with a two-side hydrogenation.
-It should be also noticed that the width of this component is large (full width 1.6 eV), thus it could compensate the contribution of one-side unresolved components.
-Therefore, XPS characterisation gives a clear indication of a two-side hydrogenation, but the coexistence of one-side hydrogenation cannot be excluded.
+In our experiment, the $sp^3$ binding energy shift was a global fit parameter and it resulted to be 0.54 eV, thus compatible with a two-sided hydrogenation.
+It should be also noticed that the width of this component is large (full width 1.6 eV), thus it could compensate the contribution of one-sided unresolved components.
+Therefore, XPS characterisation gives a clear indication of a two-sided hydrogenation, but the coexistence of one-sided hydrogenation cannot be excluded.
 Finally, it is important to underline that the $sp^3$/($sp^2$+$sp^3$) area ratio of 100$\%$ observed on sample B is the highest ever achieved among the experimental results on hydrogenated graphene-structures reported so far.